Compares hardships in life to living in a Desert.

 Praise and honour my creativity.”

-Humbled I breathed a sigh of relief
+Humbled, I breathed a sigh of relief

 A huge weight had lifted off my shoulders